 Error analysis revealed that at times the system failed to identify that a category pertaining to the target word contrasted with a category pertaining to the answer.
 Additional methods to identify seed opposite pairs will help in such cases.
 Certain other errors occurred because one or more alternatives other than the official answer were also contrasting with the target.
 For example, one of the questions has chasten as the target word.
 One of the alternatives is accept, which has some degree of contrast in meaning to the target.
-However, another alternative, reward, has an even higher degree of contrast with the target.
+Another alternative, reward, has an even higher degree of contrast with the target, however.
 In this instance, the system erred by choosing accept as the answer.

-7.2 Determining performance of automatic method on different kinds of opposites
+7.2 Determining Performance of Automatic Method on Different Kinds of Opposites

-The previous subsection showed the overall performance of our method.
-However, the performance of a method may vary significantly on different subsets of data.
-In order to determine performance on different kinds of opposites, we generated new contrast questions from the crowdsourced term pairs described earlier in Section 4.
-Note that for solving contrast questions with this dataset, again the method must be able to identify that one word pair has a higher degree of contrast than the other pairs; however, unlike the previous sub-section, here the correct answer is often an opposite of the target.
+The previous section showed the overall performance of our method.
+The performance of a method may vary significantly on different subsets of data, however.
+In order to determine performance on different kinds of opposites, we generated new contrast questions from the crowdsourced term pairs described in Section 4.
+Note that for solving contrast questions with this data set, again the method must be able to identify that one word pair has a higher degree of contrast than the other pairs; unlike the previous section, however, here the correct answer is often an opposite of the target.

 7.2.1 Generating Contrast Questions.
 For each word pair from the list of WordNet opposites, we chose one word randomly to be the target word, and the other as one of its candidate options.
-Four other candidate options were chosen from Dekang Lin's distributional thesaurus (Lin 1998).
-An entry in the distributional thesaurus has a focus word and a number of other words that are distributionally similar to the focus word.
+Four other candidate options were chosen from Lin's distributional thesaurus (Lin 1998).11 An entry in the distributional thesaurus has a focus word and a number of other words that are distributionally similar to the focus word.
 The words are listed in decreasing order of similarity.
 Note that these entries include not just near-synonymous words but also at times contrasting words because contrasting words tend to be distributionally similar (Lin et al. 2003).

 For each of the target words in our contrast questions, we chose the four distributionally closest words from Lin's thesaurus to be the distractors.
 If a distractor had the same first three letters as the target word or the correct answer, then it was replaced with another word from the distributional thesaurus.
-This ad-hoc filtering criterion is effective at discarding distractors that are morphological variants of the target or the answer.
+This ad hoc filtering criterion is effective at discarding distractors that are morphological variants of the target or the answer.
 For example, if the target word is adulterate, then words such as adulterated and adulterates will not be included as distractors even if they are listed as closely similar terms in the distributional thesaurus.

 We place the four distractors and the correct answer in random order.
 Some of the WordNet opposites were not listed in Lin's thesaurus, and the corresponding question was not generated.
-In all, 1269 questions were generated.
+In all, 1,269 questions were generated.
 We created subsets of these questions corresponding to the different kinds of opposites and also corresponding to different parts of speech.
-Since a word pair may be classified as more than one kind of opposite, the corresponding question may be part of more than one subset.
+Because a word pair may be classified as more than one kind of opposite, the corresponding question may be part of more than one subset.

 7.2.2 Experiments and Results.
-We applied our method of lexical contrast to solve the complete set of 1269 questions and also the various subsets.
-Since this test set is created from WordNet opposites, we applied the algorithm without the use of WordNet seeds (no WordNet information was used by the method).
+We applied our method of lexical contrast to solve the complete set of 1,269 questions and also the various subsets.
+Because this test set is

-http://webdocs.cs.ualberta.ca/~lindek/downloads.htm
+11 http://webdocs.cs.ualberta.ca/~lindek/downloads.htm.